MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex01_Enable_MDC.md

 In this task, you'll enable and configure Microsoft Defender for Cloud.

-1. Log in to **WIN1** virtual machine as Admin with the password: **Pa55w.rd**.
+1. Sign in to the **WIN1** virtual machine using the provided credentials.

-1. In the Microsoft Edge browser, navigate to the Azure portal at <https://portal.azure.com>.
+1. In the Microsoft Edge browser, navigate to the **Azure portal** at `https://portal.azure.com`.

 1. In the **Sign in** dialog box, copy, and paste in the tenant Email account for the admin username provided by your lab hosting provider and then select **Next**.